 - Cyber policy analyst.
 A strategic person that develops procedures and requirements for the governmental or public companies to assure cyber security.
 A cyber policy analyst assists organizations to implement cyber security policies to their structure.

 As you can see the field of cyber security offers a lot of possibilities to people with or without a technical background.
 Every position is possible to achieve if there is a will to strive forward.

 For those who are wondering how to begin pursuing cyber security careers and have no clue where to start training, BitDegree offers a solution.
 In the courses section of our website, you can find a dozen lectures that will guide you on the path of cyber security.
 Take a look at the staff picks:

 - Cyber Security Training: From Zero to Hero.
 The course by Gautam Kumawat, who is an expert in the field of cyber security, is a great way to easily gain practice.
 In Cyber Security Training, you will find ethical hacking and penetration testing knowledge.
 The course does not require much to start - only basic internet surfing experience and motivation to learn.

-- Cyber Security Course: Hardening Endpoint Protection.
-The last course of our list is also presented by Access Academy.
-This time the training is for the advanced people.
-Hardening Endpoint Protection covers everything you need to protect all the major operating systems.
-You will find topics like endpoint protection technologies, disk encryption technologies, skills to detect and monitor threats, hardening standards, etc. Be sure to keep the motivation high as the course progresses, because the footage lasts more than 16 hours and has 174 lessons.
+- Networking Basics: The Complete Guide.
+This course is presented by Abishek Sagar.
+This networking course covers everything you need to build and protect networks.
+Be sure to keep the motivation high as the course progresses, because the footage lasts more than 4 hours and has 33 lessons.

 By the way, if you have any financial struggles, we don't want that to stop you from learning.
 Apply for cyber security scholarships for online classes and your course fees might be funded for you.